Aotearoa artists, Kemi & Niko, alchemise a love of tramping vernacular with a skillful appreciation of construction materials rich in history.

-Aotearoa artists, Kemi & Niko, alchemise an obsession with backcountry architecture with real appreciation of raw materials rich in history.
-Their collectable Mini Huts and original artworks (or Hutworks) are well sought after throughout the motu serving to connect backcountry lovers to their sense of place while using real materials that have a positive impact on the environment.
+Our collectable Mini Huts and original artworks (or Hutworks) are well sought after throughout the motu serving to connect backcountry lovers to their sense of place while utilising real materials that have a positive impact on the environment, including the unique use of tin cans.

 What Others Say